|Sales & Marketing|

 iTransact resells the merchant accounts of several very large payment processors.
 As a result, its contract terms are likely to vary significantly depending on a merchant’s size, business type, and time in business.
-It is unlikely that the company has a standard service length, early termination fee, PCI Compliance fee, monthly minimum fee, or rate structure, but merchants can expect to see some or all of these expenses and terms in their agreements.
+It is unlikely that the company has a single standard service length, setup fee, early termination fee, PCI Compliance fee, monthly minimum fee, or rate structure, but merchants can expect to see some or all of these expenses and terms in their agreements.
 There are currently no complaints on any of the usual consumer protection websites that mention specific issues with iTransact’s contract terms, indicating that most of the company’s clients are satisfied with their service.
 If you have any specific knowledge of iTransact’s contract terms, please leave that information in the comment section of this review.

 We are currently unable to locate any iTransact complaints that accuse the company of being a ripoff or a scam.
 In fact, the company is not showing any complaints online whatsoever, and there are several positive testimonials that praise iTransact’s customer service.
 Since the company resells the services of multiple processors, it is possible that some merchant complaints are redirected to these other companies’ online profiles.
 At this time, however, we can locate only positive descriptions of the service and support offered by iTransact itself.
 We are therefore awarding the company an “A+” rating in this category.